Wondering how to please a woman sexually? You’ve come to the right place.

 Many women have sexual fantasies they may feel embarrassed about or ashamed to share with their partners — something you can maybe understand yourself.
 Encouraging a woman to share her fantasies with you can help increase your shared intimacy.

 Sometimes, things just aren’t working.
 Maybe you’re losing your erection during sex or finishing too fast.
-Maybe you’re self-conscious about your body or trying to be supportive to a partner who’s checked out.
+Maybe you have low self-esteem about your body, or you’re having difficulty connecting to a partner who’s checked out.

-In any case, seeking professional guidance from a sex therapist or doctor can be very helpful for many problems that can’t be solved by foreplay.
-Experts can provide support, advice and treatment options, including therapy, medication and lifestyle changes.
+In any case, seeking professional guidance from a sex therapist or doctor can be very helpful for problems that can’t be solved by foreplay.
+Experts can provide support, advice, and treatment options, including therapy, medication, and lifestyle changes.

-Incorporating premature ejaculation and erectile dysfunction treatment might make all the difference in your sex life — and your partner’s, for that matter.
+Addressing premature ejaculation and erectile dysfunction might make all the difference in your sex life — and your partner’s, for that matter.

 Wanna know the secret to pleasing a woman?
 It’s putting the work in.